 TIMOTHY M. MOTZ – Director of Communications, Government Affairs and Efficiency Management..
 Mr. Motz has been with the Suffolk County Water Authority since November of 2010.
 In addition to overseeing all aspects of communications and government relations, Mr. Motz oversees the Authority’s Management Unit, which analyzes Authority operations and recommends efficiency measures.
 Prior to joining SCWA, Mr. Motz served as the spokesperson for the Suffolk County Police Department, overseeing the department’s public information office and facilitating relations between the department and the county executive’s office.
 Before working at SCPD, Mr. Motz was an aide to several county legislators and subsequently director of special projects for the Legislature’s presiding officer before being hired as speechwriter/deputy director of communications for the Suffolk County executive.
 He began his career in journalism, first as a contributing intern for the Village Voice and subsequently as an award-winning reporter for The Southampton Press, a reporter for the Naples Daily News and a reporter/columnist for the Waterbury Republican-American.
 A graduate of Tulane University, where he earned a double major in English literature and history, Mr. Motz has served as a PAL football coach and is a former board member of the Southampton Human Resources Program.
 He is a member of Southampton Town Kiwanis and serves as the announcer for the Southampton Mariners varsity football team.

-KAREN A. RANDAZZO – Director of Water Quality & Laboratory Services.
-Ms. Randazzo has been employed by the Suffolk County Water Authority since 1981 when she started as an entry level chemist.
-In 1988, Ms. Randazzo became the Laboratory Manager, and in 1995 she was appointed the Laboratory Director.
-In 2005, Ms. Randazzo's duties were expanded to Director of Water Quality.
-She has B.S.
-Degrees in Chemistry and Biochemistry from Stony Brook University.
-Randazzo is licensed through the NYS Department of Health Environmental Laboratory Approval Program.
-This national certification allows the SCWA’s in-house laboratory to perform chemical and bacteriological testing.
-She oversees the water quality of the Authority’s nearly 600 wells, the largest ground water system in the nation.
-With her staff of 45 water quality professionals, she works with the USEPA, NYS Department of Health, and Suffolk County Department of Health Services to ensure the drinking water quality and source water monitoring program meet the highest standards.
-Randazzo is a member of the Drinking Water Committee of the LI Water Conference, a member of the AWWA and the American Chemical Society.
+KEVIN P. DURK – Director of Water Quality & Laboratory Services.
+Mr. Durk has been employed by the Suffolk County Water Authority since 1990 when he began work as a chemist.
+He has held the titles of Section Leader and Inorganic Laboratory Manager and in 2003 was promoted to Laboratory Manager.
+In 2014, he was appointed Director of Water Quality and Laboratory Services.
+Mr. Durk has a B.S. in Engineering Chemistry from Stony Brook University.
+He is licensed through the New York State Department of Health Environmental Laboratory Approval Program.
+This national certification allows SCWA’s in-house laboratory to perform chemical and bacteriological testing.
+He oversees the water quality of nearly 600 wells.
+With his staff of 48 water quality professionals, Mr. Durk works with the U.S. Environmental Protection Agency, the state Department of Health and Suffolk County Department of Health Services to ensure that drinking water quality and the source water monitoring program meet the highest standards.
+His working relationship with the EPA has resulted in the SCWA participating in multiple method validation studies and performing peer review of methods prior to them being published.
+This has led to the SCWA being acknowledged in published EPA methodology.
+Mr. Durk is a member of the American Water Works Association’s Water Quality Laboratory Committee.